 |ACCESSORIES, PARTS, MATERIALS, TOOLS, AND TUMBLERS|

-|PARAGON KILNS UK|
+|PARAGON KILNS INTERNATIONAL|

 is a Cherry Heaven internet resource.
-Cherry Heaven is a UK-EU distributor for kilns, and has been one of Paragon's top-selling distributors consistently from 2006 to : a pleasing outcome since the UK is only one third the area of Texas and one fortieth the area of the US.
+It's a top-tier international distributor for Texas-made Paragon kilns, furnaces, ovens, accessories, and tools, and has been one of their top-selling partners from 2006 to : a pleasing outcome since the UK is only one third the area of Texas and one fortieth the area of the US.

 As this is an on-line resource, there isn't a paper catalogue or a price list.
 However, you can mail or call a technician about kilns, power supplies, public area safety, a special project, business ideas, diagnostics, repairs, or reselling opportunities.

-Cherry Heaven was the name of the business in West London, then the shop in Corfe Castle village.
-It's now in rural West Holme, South-West England.
-Although there's no longer a shop, Cherry Heaven is still the working name.
+Cherry Heaven was the name of the design studio in Kensington, West London, then the shop in Corfe Castle, Dorset.
+It's now an on-line distributor and retailer in West Holme, Dorset, South-West England.
+Although there's no longer a real shop, Cherry Heaven is still the working name.

 The surrounding countryside includes green farmland, dramatic heritage cliffs, pretty stone cottages, historic buildings, sandy beaches, protected coves, open heathland, hill-top panoramic views, market towns, and peaceful villages.
 And lively seaside resorts.
 To look at some photos, use the dorset link below the menu bar near the top of this page.

 Paragon Industries started as a family business in 1948.
 It's now the world's leading manufacturer of kilns and furnaces, and has built over 430,000.
 The 4,400 square-metre site, in Mesquite, Texas, USA, has over 80 full-time staff.
 A new 1,700 square-metre warehouse is under construction.